ivantse08/masiv-urban-3d/README.md

 ## 🧠 Features

-- 3D buildings rendered from geospatial footprint and height data using React Three Fiber.
+- 3D buildings rendered centered around the University of Calgary from geospatial footprint and height data using React Three Fiber.
 - Query buildings using natural language powered by Hugging Face LLM.
 - Filtered results update in real-time.
 - Popup info on building click.